babonet13/HostYourNode/readme.md

 Organization of this repository
 -
 This repository provide ressources for both :
-* building the required components
+* building the required components (Section "Docker")
-* deploying the stack on a machine
+* deploying the stack on a machine (Sections "deploy" and "fs"), where :
++ deploy : instruction and deployment scripts
++ fs : configuration files

 Remarks
 -